 Sushi Meshi, or sushi rice, is a preparation of Japanese short-grain rice mixed with a dressing of vinegar, sugar, salt, and occasionally kombu and sake.
 The rice is traditionally cooled to room temperature before being used to fill a sushi roll or Nigiri sushi, as it can become too sticky if seasoned while warm.
 Sushi meshi is usually prepared in a hangiri, a large, flat-bottomed wooden tub, and mixed with a shamoji, a wooden paddle.

 Tamago Makizushi is a type of sushi that is made with eggs.
 Tamago means "egg" in Japanese, and makizushi means "rolled sushi."
 Tamago makizushi is made by rolling a sheet of nori seaweed around a filling of Tamago-yaki, a type of egg omelet.
-Tamago makizushi is a popular sushi dish in Japan, and it is often served at sushi restaurants.
+Tamago makizushi is a popular sushi dish in Japan and is often served at sushi restaurants.

 Temari Sushi is made by pressing rice and fish into a ball-shaped form by hand using plastic wrap.
 The fish surrounds the rice ball for a nice presentation.
 It is often considered a more casual type of sushi compared to nigiri sushi.

-Tempura Maki is a popular Japanese dish that features crispy fried tempura atop sushi rice and nori (seaweed).
+Tempura Maki Roll is a popular Japanese dish that features crispy fried tempura atop sushi rice and nori (seaweed).

 Tekkamaki is a sushi roll usually filled with ingredients like tuna, yellowtail, salmon, or cucumber.

-Tekkamaki is traditionally made by first cutting the fish or vegetable into long, thin strips; then strips are laid out on a sheet of nori seaweed.
+Tekkamaki is traditionally made by first cutting the fish or vegetable into long, thin strips; then, strips are laid out on a sheet of nori seaweed.
 Finishing the roll, the nori is rolled up into a cylindrical shape and cut into serving size.

-Tsunamayomaki is a type of hosomaki prepared with canned tuna and then tossed with Japanese mayonnaise.
+Tsunamayomaki is a type of hosomaki prepared with canned tuna and tossed with Japanese mayonnaise.
 Tsunamayomaki was created in Japan in the 1950s as a way to use up leftover canned tuna.
 Think of traditional tuna fish salad made into a sushi roll.